Welcome to The Pix Software Home Page

 PXE Booting BSD/OS 4.3 and BSD/OS 5.0

-- One of the new features that was added to BSD/OS 4.3 was fairly good
+- One of the new features that was added to BSD/OS 4.3 was fairly

-was added to the operating system.
-Minimal documentation about how to use
+network card was added to the operating system.
+Minimal documentation

-this feature was also added to the system.
-Here are some notes and
+about how to use this feature was also added to the system.
+Here are

-explanations of what is required to make PXE booting work for both BSD/OS
+some notes and explanations of what is required to make PXE booting

-4.3 and BSD/OS 5.0.
+work for both BSD/OS 4.3 and BSD/OS 5.0.

 Transparent HTTP proxy/caching with BSD/OS